codyh587/business-finder/README.md

 # business-finder

-#### Full-stack web application that generates interactive maps displaying local business data using the Leaflet, Nominatim, and Bing Maps Local Search API.
+#### Full-stack web application that generates interactive maps displaying local business data using the Leaflet, Google Charts, Nominatim, and Bing Maps Local Search API.

 <hr>

 Created using React, Tailwind, Express, Node.js, Python, and MySQL. \
-Deployed to Microsoft Azure Ubuntu VM on Nginx server with PM2 cluster.
+Deployed to Microsoft Azure Ubuntu VM on Nginx server with PM2 cluster and Azure MySQL database.

 Plugins used:
 * DaisyUI